keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

 When cloud engineers use an Infrastruture as code approach for resource provisioning, it is best practice to store this code in a version control system such as git to track its history as you would for any other system or software product.

-An added bonus of doing this, is that when combined with further automation such as a CICD Tool the code in the git repository can be used to automatically deploy the cloud resources required to run your application.
+An added bonus of doing this, is that when combined with further automation such as a CICD tool the code in the git repository can be used to automatically deploy the cloud resources required to run your application.

 In the Image below, we demonstrate a set of simple steps in which: